DongzeHE/scpca-docs/docs/faq.md

 A full description of the contents of the `AnnData` object can be found in the section on {ref}`Components of an AnnData object <sce_file_contents:Components of an anndata object>`.
 For more information on working with the H5AD files, see {ref}`Getting started with an ScPCA dataset <getting_started:Getting started with an scpca dataset>`.

+## Which samples can I download as AnnData objects?

+Most samples in the ScPCA Portal are available for download as both `SingleCellExperiment` objects (`.rds` files) and `AnnData` objects (`.h5ad` files).
+There are two types of samples where `AnnData` objects are not available:

+- Spatial transcriptomics data from a given sample
+    - As described in {ref}`the spatial transcriptomics processing section<processing_information:spatial transcriptomics>`, no post-processing is performed on these libraries after running Space Ranger.
+    Therefore, we only provide the output from running Space Ranger and do not store data in either R or Python objects.

+- Samples that are part of multiplexed libraries
+    - Although the ScPCA pipeline {ref}`reports demultiplexing results<processing_information:HTO demultiplexing>`, it does not actually perform demultiplexing.
+    `AnnData` objects do not support storage of both gene expression data and additional modalities, like quantified HTO expression data, within the same object.
+    Without the associated HTO data, the sample of origin cannot be identified for each cell, causing ambiguity in sample origin assignments.
+    Therefore, we do not provide any multiplexed libraries as `AnnData` objects.

 ## What is the difference between samples and libraries?

 A sample ID, labeled as `scpca_sample_id` and indicated by the prefix `SCPCS`, represents a unique tissue that was collected from a participant.